sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

 ## 1 Definations

-> What is a graph: Similar to the concept of LinkedList, the data in memory is not necessarily continuous, which is composed of the reference of each node.
-There are three ways to construct a graph: **Adajcentcy list / Edge list / Adajcentcy matrix.**
->
+- What is Disjoint-Set and Union-Find?
   > A [*disjoint-set data structure*](http://en.wikipedia.org/wiki/Disjoint-set_data_structure) is a data structure that keeps track of a set of elements partitioned into several disjoint (non-overlapping) subsets.
 A [*union-find algorithm*](http://en.wikipedia.org/wiki/Disjoint-set_data_structure) is an algorithm that performs two useful operations on such a data structure:
   > ***Find:*** Determine which subset a particular element is in.
 This can be used for determining if two elements are in the same subset.
   > ***Union:*** Join two subsets into a single subset.
+  > Usually used in Graph questions.

+- What is a Graph data structure?
+  > Similar to the concept of LinkedList, the data in memory is not necessarily continuous, which is composed of the reference of each node.
+  > There are three ways to construct a graph: **Adajcentcy list / Edge list / Adajcentcy matrix.**

 - **Union-Find API**